sigcsets/sigcse2022/_participants/virtual-getting-ready.md

 showTitle: true
 ---

 We are so excited to provide our community with a technical symposium supporting virtual and in-person attendees.
 We have tried to design a conference that is engaging and open to all, while also keeping costs down.
 This means that we will have some sessions with in-person and virtual attendees, while others with only in-person attendees or virtual attendees.
 We ask for your patience and constructive feedback while we find a way to offer the symposium to all who are interested.
-If you are like us, you will have questions and this page, and its links, are here to help you navigate this years offering!
+If you are like us, you will have questions and this page, and its links, are here to help you navigate this year's offering!

 We will be offering the conference at the Rhode Island Convention Center, Omni Hotel and through Pathable.
 All attendees will have events available daily March 3-5th.
 All TS 2022 participants can take part in daily plenary sessions, panels, and special sessions.
 Those participating in person will do so in the ballroom or one of three hybrid rooms, while those participating virtually will do so in Pathable.
 All TS 2022 participants can also take part in Authors’ Corner sessions through the Pathable app.